Bart3kk/nameless_detection_fix/README.md

 # FAQ

 ## What does it do?
 This fixes Roblox's new detection system for external UIs that were created by the client.
-There were no reports of incompatibility with any other script at all except from those that utilize **Gamesneeze** UI library
+There were no reports of incompatibility with any other script at all except from those that utilize **Gamesneeze** UI library.

 ## Why am I doing it?
 To avoid people yapping about NA giving them warning and/or bans.